 Entertainment at the Animal Kingdom

 Disney’s Animal Kingdom is one of the best parks for entertainment offerings.
-While there is no longer a parade in the park there is plenty of other entertainment you should not miss.
+While there is no longer a parade in the park, and nighttime offerings have mostly stopped, there is plenty of other entertainment you should not miss.

-There are 3 fantastic stage shows at the Animal Kingdom:
+There are two fantastic stage shows at the Animal Kingdom:

 - Festival of the Lion King

-Shows can be very popular and if you are not using a FastPass you must arrive well before the scheduled start.
+Shows can be very popular, and you must arrive well before the start.

 Disney’s Animal Kingdom is perhaps the best park at Walt Disney World to fall upon unexpected entertainment.
-From fantastic African Bands to the mystical Swotu Wayä Na’vi Drum Ceremony In Pandora, there is so much to discover.
+There is so much to discover from fantastic African Bands to the mystical Swotu Wayä Na’vi Drum Ceremony In Pandora.

 Walt Disney World offers several free interactive games within the parks.
 Wilderness Explorers is a scavenger hunt in which guests earn badges for completing activities inside the Animal Kingdom.
 The games are loosely based on the film Up!
 Examples of badges you can earn include: